 During Phonics lessons children have the opportunity to apply taught sounds through group games, reading and writing activities.
 Children are encouraged to use sound buttons to show their understanding of phoneme-grapheme correspondence.

-Year 1 and Year 2 retake children receive 5 words as spelling homework which are directly linked to the sound/s they are learning in that week.
+Year 1 and Year 2 children needing to continue with discrete phonics teaching receive 5 words as spelling homework which are directly linked to the sound/s they are learning in that week.
 In the following week, they are tested on these words alongside a further 5 words related to the sound.